1960 Tournaments

 Davis (L) and Roberts

 In the final Friday encounter, Edmonton City Police got off to a 2-0 lead in the first inning on a walk, stolen base, error and Stan Kulka's single but they would be blanked the rest of the way as Kimberley scored in the fourth on Elgin Smith's two-bagger and added three in the seventh on three hits and an error to win 4-2.
-Rick Steadman fired a four-hitter at the Athletics while the Dynamos rapped ten off Dave Kostenuk.
+Rick Steadman fired a four-hitter at the Athletics while the Dynamos rapped ten off Dave Kosteniuk.

 City Police 2 Kimberley 4

-Kostenuk (L) and Kulka
+Kosteniuk (L) and Kulka

 Steadman (W) and McCarthy